INCATools/obographviz/README.md

 ![img](examples/uberon-zfa-xref-example.png)

-(Uberon in yellow, ZFA in blue, black lines = IS_A, blue lines = part_of, equivalence sets as bounding boxes)
+(Uberon: yellow, ZFA:black, MBA: pink, HBA: grey, black lines = IS_A, blue lines = part_of, equivalence sets as bounding boxes)

 The predicates used to build these can be configured in the json style file, e.g.: